ShaorxCN/study_note/OS/blog_os/blog_os_cn(Exceptions开始)/pageing_implementation.md

 At the basis of the abstraction are two traits that define various page table mapping functions:

-- The [Mapper](The Mapper trait is generic over the page size and provides functions that operate on pages.
+- The [Mapper](https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/trait.Mapper.html) trait is generic over the page size and provides functions that operate on pages.
 Examples are [translate_page](https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/trait.Mapper.html#tymethod.translate_page), which translates a given page to a frame of the same size, and [map_to](https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/trait.Mapper.html#method.map_to), which creates a new mapping in the page table.
-The Translate trait provides functions that work with multiple page sizes, such as translate_addr or the general translate.) trait is generic over the page size and provides functions that operate on pages.
-Examples are `translate_page`, which translates a given page to a frame of the same size, and `map_to`, which creates a new mapping in the page table.

 - The [Translate](https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/trait.Translate.html) trait provides functions that work with multiple page sizes, such as [translate_addr](https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/trait.Translate.html#method.translate_addr) or the general [translate](https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/trait.Translate.html).